dylanfprice/hutmap/README.md

     export HUTMAP\_DEBUG='true'
     export HUTMAP\_TEMPLATE\_DEBUG='true'

-3. In the directory containing this README.md, perform the following:
+In the directory containing this README.md, perform the following:

   :::bash
   $ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box
   $ vagrant up

-4. Go to <http://localhost:8080> in your browser and verify you see the homepage.
+Finally, go to <http://localhost:8080> in your browser and verify you see the homepage.